skyglass-examples/customer-management-keycloak/README.md

-## Step-02: Setup your local Terraform environment
+## Step-02: Setup your local Terraform Environment:

 - create private and public SSH Keys.
 Terraform will use them to run scripts on your EC2 instances: